 I believe that God chooses the unlikeliest of people to do God's work in the world.
 When I was younger, I never imagined that I would be where I am now.
-If you told my younger self that I would one day be seeking authorization for ordained ministry as a pastor in the United Church of Christ, I would have thought that you were crazy.
-But now, at this point in my life, as I reflect on my own faith pilgrimage, I see that God has always been speaking to me, calling me to serve him/her through ordained ministry.
-I believe that my faith journey can be summarized by two songs: (1) Here I Am, Lord by Dan Schutte; and, (2) I Was There to Hear Your Borning Cry by John Ylvisaker.
+If you told my younger self that I would one day be seeking ordination as a pastor in the United Church of Christ, I would have thought that you were crazy.
+But now, at this point in my life, as I reflect on my own faith pilgrimage, I see that God has always been speaking to me, calling me to serve him through ordained ministry.